ambersariya/katas/kata-airways/README.md

 1. Each pilot must have at least one day off in every seven-day period.
 2. Each pilot may fly no more than 100 hours in a calendar month.
+2. Each pilot may fly no more than 30 hours in a week (seven-day period).
 3. Each pilot must have at least nine hours of rest between flight duties.
-4. Each pilot is qualified to switch between the roles of Co-Pilot and Captain.
+4. Each pilot is qualified to switch between the roles of Co-Pilot and Captain. e.g. John Smith can be captain on flight to LAX, Jane Doe can be Copilot.
+On the return leg John can be copilot and jane is now captain.
 5. The airline operates flights between the following airports: London (LHR), Los Angeles (LAX), New York (JFK), Paris ( CDG), Tokyo (HND), Munich (MUC), Rio de Janeiro (GIG), Athens (ATH), Sydney (SYD), and Dubai (DXB).
    a.
 Flights cannot have the same departure and arrival airport.